jverzani/PySide.jl/examples/README.md

 * `manipulate.jl` an implementation of `RStudio`'s `manipulate` package for R (a stripped down version Mathematica's).

-* `dataframe-viewer.jl` a too slow means to view a data frame
+* `data-frame.jl` implements a model for viewing data frames.
+Can show large data frames without too much lag.

 * `webbrowser.jl` simple use of QtWebKit to embed a web page.